TaylorMater/python-api-challenge/README.md

 This makes sense from OpenWeather's perspective - far more people will care about data for Paris, France than Paris, Texas.
 It's the natural solution to the fact that the city name is duplicated.
 However, it technically skews the data we originally generated.
 Instead of aggregating random cities, we aggregate random city names, and then choose the most populous cities that share those names as our actual data set.
 We should expect our data to skew, albeit slightly, towards large population centers.
 When I was testing, it was pretty easy to come up with examples of the collisions.
 Albany, Australia vs Albany, New York, USA.
 Santa Monica, California, USA vs Santa Monica, Philippines (by the way, this is where I found [the bug](#citipy-bug)).

 There's a fairly simple fix to this naming collision though.
-The OpenWeather API allows us to make requests by latitude and longitude by using the following query structure:
+The OpenWeather API allows us to make requests by latitude and longitude by using the following query structure (I have dropped the "&units=metric" from the query, choosing to opt for standard because the only difference is that metric occasionally has some units in C instead of K):

 ```
 url = "https://api.openweathermap.org/data/2.5/weather?"